franciscojavierarceo/franciscojavierarceo.github.io/content/posts/how-to-build-a-credit-risk-model/how-to-build-a-credit-risk-model.md

 I previously [wrote](/post/data-science-and-fintech) about some of the work data scientists do in the fintech space, which briefly discussed [credit risk models](https://en.wikipedia.org/wiki/Credit_risk) but I wanted to write a more technical review and talk about what I think are the most important points.

-I spent most of my career at banks as a data scientist and built credit risk models in the consumer and commercial space in the US, Australia, and South Africa.
+I spent most of my career at banks as a data scientist and built credit risk, fraud, and marketing models in the consumer and commercial space in the US, Australia, and South Africa.
 I learned a lot from those experiences, so I thought I'd share a simple example of how one of the core pieces of algorithmic/quantitative underwriting is done.

 In this post, I'll try to answer the following questions: